jamie-brannan/hundred-days-swift/19__consolidationVi/d059__notes.md

 * I've never heard of it, but maybe it's in the video?

 **Detail view**
-  - [ ]  add share page button of page's text
+  - [x]  add share page button of page's text
-  - [ ]  add country name as navigation controller title
+  - [x]  add country name as navigation controller title

+`/hundred-days-swift/02__startingIOS/d022/d022_w16__notes_d01.md` was the last time I was looking at activity controller to add a share button.

 ### Further tasks

+  - [ ]  perhaps share only the cell that's slected from the table with `shareTapped`
+  - [ ]  design a more interesting detail page layout (play with sections of table views or even create custom cells for different segments of data)
   - [ ]  Elaborate on json data
   - [ ]  Add image urls?
+  - [ ]  Add an alphabetical scroll by country name?
   - [ ]  have main countries table be segmented by continent – load in data but seperate it depending on continent case.